China sanctions Reagan library, others over Tsai’s US trip

 “We are sticking to our ‘One China’ policy.
 But we are equipping Taiwan with what it needs to defend itself against any form of aggression.
 We are taking that very seriously,” Blinken told German newspaper group Funke Mediengruppe and French newspaper Ouest-France in remarks published Friday that have been retranslated back to English.

 McCarthy’s predecessor as speaker, Nancy Pelosi, flew to Taiwan in August and met Tsai.
 Legislators from European parliaments have also visited the island.
-Meanwhile, another Congressional delegation landed Thursday in Taiwan and will meet with Tsai on Saturday.
+Meanwhile, another congressional delegation landed Thursday in Taiwan and is to meet with Tsai on Saturday.

 Additionally, two groups in Asia — the Prospect Foundation and the Council of Asian Liberals and Democrats — were sanctioned for their involvement in promoting Taiwan independence “under the guise of academic and research exchanges,” said Taiwan Affairs Office spokesperson Zhu Fenglian.